 “Jackie, what are you going to say?”
 I whispered.
 I was looking straight ahead holding my hands in the universal praying position.

-“I don’t know; maybe something about my brother and I fighting,” she whispered back and then she shushed me.
+“I don’t know; maybe something about my brother and I fighting,” she whispered back and she shushed me.
 The nerve.

 That might work.
 I had gotten in a fight with my brother the previous week about who was going to do the dishes.
 I told my mom, I had done them last time, which wasn’t true, and she made him do it.

-I continued to sit there anxious and praying that the priest would absolve me of my sin.
+I sat there anxious and praying that the priest would absolve me of my sin.

-Liar!
+Liar.
 I could hear Jesus screaming at me.

 I sat up straighter.
-If I was closer, maybe my chances of going to heaven would be better.
+If I was closer, maybe my chances of going to Heaven would be better.

-When it was my turn to go into the confessional and I sat down, the slow scraping of the wood slat being lifted rang in my ears, “Forgive me Father for I have sinned…”
+When it was my turn to go into the confessional and I sat down, the slow scraping of the wood slat being lifted rang in my ears.
+“Forgive me Father for I have sinned…”

 When I got home from school, my mother asked me a lot of questions about my day.
 I didn’t tell her about the confessional because she wouldn’t approve.
 I got the usual lecture out of nowhere.